Singular cohomology from supersymmetric field theories: Superalgebraic Cartesian Sets

-Let $\sAlg$ be the category of $\Z/2$-graded commutative rings and grading preserving maps.
-We will refer to objects in this category as supercommutative rings.
+the quotient of the free polynomial ring on the generators $x_i$ adjoined non-commutative generators $\e_j$ by the two-sided ideal generated by the squares $\e_j^2$ and the supercommutators $\e_i \e_j + \e_j \e_i$.
+Since this ideal is generated by even degree elements, the result is still a $\Z/2$-graded ring and is manifestly graded commutative.
+This formulation is important when 2 is not a unit (such as in characteristic 2) where the relation $\e^2 = 0$ for odd elements $\e$ \emph{does not follow} from the super commutation relation alone.
+If 2 is invertible, then the square terms are already contained in the two-sided ideal generated by the supercommutators $\e_i \e_j + \e_j \e_i$.

+\begin{remark} Here and throughout the paper the degree of anything called $\e$ or $\delta$ will be odd.
+Thus these are square zero elements of the supercommutative ring. \end{remark}

 In this section we introduce \sacss.
 These are a species of space which are a primordial mixture of the concepts of supermanifold, (super)scheme, and simplicial set.
 While everything we will explain in this section is super (i.e. $\Z/2$-graded commutative), one could just as well form an ungraded analogue called algebraic cartesian sets.

 \begin{definition} Fix a commutative ring $R$.
 The superalgebraic cartesian category $\sA$ has objects $\A^{n|q}_{R}$ for $n,q \in \mathbb{N}$ and morphisms the polynomial maps